-The income is something you need to consider when taking on any secret shopper jobs.
+The income is something you need to consider when taking on any secret shopper job.

-It will be especially low in the beginning until you can prove yourself to be a trustworthy shopper and get better gigs.
+It will be especially low in the beginning until you can prove you’re a trustworthy shopper and get better-paying gigs.

 From my experience, being a secret shopper offers just enough perks to warrant the effort and time you need to put in (if you’re not a perfectionist like I am).

-There’s a wide variety of companies who need secret shoppers so you’ll never feel bored with the work, but you can’t rely on it as a steady income.
+There’s a wide variety of companies who need mystery shoppers so you’ll never feel bored with the work, but you can’t rely on it as a steady income.

-Which is why most people take on secret shopper jobs as a small side gig in addition to a full-time or other part-time jobs.
+This is why most people take on secret shopper jobs as side gigs in addition to a full-time job or a few other part-time jobs.

-The great thing about applying to become a secret shopper, however, is that you don’t need any experience, special skills, or certifications.
+The great thing about applying to become a mystery shopper, however, is that you don’t need any experience, special skills, or certifications.

-Making this an ideal hustling opportunity for almost anyone.
-Still, it does help if you have an eye for detail and can remember/follow instructions really well.
+This makes secret shopping an ideal side hustle for almost anyone.
+Still, it does help if you have an eye for detail and can remember and follow instructions really well.

 You’ll find most mystery shopping jobs via online portals on mystery shopping companies’ websites.

 There may be a few people who work directly with the companies whose businesses they will evaluate, but for the most part, these companies stick to hiring people via mystery shopping companies.